 Leave outdoor cats to fend for themselves

-Once the cat has been caught, it still needs to be transported to the vet as soon as possible.
+Note: Once the cat has been caught, he or she needs to be transported to the vet as soon as possible.

-Taking Care of the Cat in Your Own Backyard
+Take Care of an Outdoor Cat in Your Own Backyard

 Remember to take up any extra food in the evening to prevent scavengers such as raccoons or possums to move in and eat the food (and possibly harm the cat).

 Stray cats take time to adjust to those trying to help them.
-With patience you can gain the cat’s trust and even affection.
+They aren't used to people, and any defensive behavior stems from fear.
+With patience, you can gain the cat’s trust and even affection.